Acute Lymphocytic Leukemia (ALL): Chemotherapy

 The medicines most often used in this phase include:

 Doxorubicin or daunorubicin

 You may also get blood transfusions during this time if your blood cell counts get too low.
 Your healthcare team will check you closely for side effects.
 Side effects are more likely if you get high doses of medicine.

 People whose leukemia cells have the Philadelphia chromosome will likely also get a targeted therapy medicine with chemotherapy.
 An example of this kind of medicine is imatinib.
 Targeted therapy medicine is taken daily as pills.

 A few weeks after treatment, you will have a bone marrow biopsy and aspiration.
 This is to look for any leukemia cells that remain.
 If there are still leukemia cells in your bone marrow, you may have a second course of chemotherapy.
 This is done to try to put the leukemia into remission.

 Treatment in the consolidation (intensification) phase

 Once your leukemia is in remission, the next phase of treatment is consolidation.
 This is an intense course of chemotherapy.
 It’s done to try to kill any remaining cancer cells.
 This phase includes many of the same medicines used in the induction phase.
-But they are given at higher doses.
-This phase usually lasts for a few months.
+This phase usually lasts for 4 to 6 months.
 Some people may have a stem cell transplant during this phase of treatment.
 Intrathecal chemotherapy may be continued during this phase.
 For people whose leukemia cells contain the Philadelphia chromosome, targeted therapy will continue through this phase.